Fine Typography – full-page print ad, Cooper & Beatty, Carl Dair, 1952

 Notes

-In this full-page print ad for Cooper & Beatty Carl Dair uses Leonardo da Vinci’s Vitruvian Man to connect, and contrast, traditional art with modern design and typography.
-Da Vinci’s drawing also reflects the internal structure of the Latin Roman alphabet which is often constructed on a similar grid.
-This ad is clearly designed to lead the eye to the new C&B mark that Dair had created the previous year.
-The large abstract shape is one of many such shapes used by Dair in those years.
-Jack Trevett, President of Cooper & Beatty, was often listed as Art Director on C&B ads.
-Although Trevett was quite astute when it came to marketing and promotion, Dair probably took the lead in preparing this ad.
+In this full-page print ad for Cooper & Beatty, Carl Dair uses Leonardo da Vinci’s Vitruvian Man to bridge traditional art with modern design and typography.
+The imagery also highlights the underlying structure of the Latin Roman alphabet, often built on a similar circular grid.
+The ad is strategically designed to draw the viewer’s eye toward the new C&B mark that Dair had created the previous year.
+The large abstract shape featured in the design is one of many that Dair frequently used during that period.

 https://en.wikipedia.org/wiki/Vitruvian_Man